Particular/docs.particular.net/samples/azure/azure-service-fabric-routing/sample.md

 Receiver Side Distribution addresses forwarding messages that arrive to the incorrect partition.
 Forwarding received messages introduces some overhead though.
 To remove the overhead on the receiver side the Sender Side Distribution approach can be used to distribute messages to the correct endpoint instances based on Service Fabric partitioning information.

 Sender Side Distribution can be applied to endpoints hosted inside Service Fabric by using the partition information of the stateful services.
 This is suitable for endpoints hosted inside the cluster that need to send messages to other endpoints hosted in the cluster.
-For the endpoints hosted outside of the cluster access to Service Fabric APIs is not possible.
-Instead, partitioning information has to be provided by the developer.
+For endpoints hosted outside of the cluster access to Service Fabric APIs is not required and partitioning information can simply be provided by the developer.

 The Sender Side Distribution works in the following way: